Migrate Sentry authorization policies into Ranger

 The following image shows the Sentry Permissions section in the Create Replication Policy wizard:

 The following steps are completed during the migration of Sentry policies into Ranger:

 - The Export operation runs in the source cluster.
 During this operation, the Sentry permissions are fetched and exported to a JSON file.
 This file might be in a local file system or HDFS or S3, based on the configuration.

-- Translate and Ingest - These operations take place on the target cluster.
+- The Translate and Ingest operations take place on the target cluster.
 In the translate operation, Sentry permissions are translated into a format that can be read by Ranger.
 The permissions are then imported into Ranger.
 When the permissions are imported, they are tagged with the source cluster name and the time that the ingest took place.
 After the import, the file containing the permissions is deleted.

 A Ranger policy is created for each resource, such as a database, table, or

-Database:dinosaurs, table= theropods
+Database:dinosaurs, table= theropods, then